This website is under reconstruction. This project is supported by the National Science Foundation through Grant AGS-1614345.

 “ARFM Videos” contains three videos based primarily on time lapse of natural and machine-generated fog that was created for Annual Reviews of Fluid Mechanics (46, 23-45).

-This website is an adventure of perspective on the complex real world through visualization and basic principles.
+This website is an adventure of perspective on the complex real world partly through visualization, not obtainable with traditional instrumentation.